mrdonado/blog/_posts/2017-05-26-restore-clover.markdown

 - `copy c:\backups\config.plist .` (c:\backups is just an example.
 Replace this path by the path where you have your config.plist backup)

 If everything worked fine, you can now restart and use your MacOSX boot again.

+In addition to that, some Clover prefixes that can help you find out what went wrong are:

+- `-x` start using the safe mode
+- `-v` verbose mode

 You can find more information about Hackintosh and Clover on [tonymac86](https://www.tonymacx86.com/).